Salix repens

 Find us on Facebook

-· Native to: hybrid cultivar; species native to southern Europe and western Asia
+· Native to: species native to Eastern North America

-· Teaching Garden Location & Code: Rock Garden C328
+· Teaching Garden Location & Code: Pollinator Garden C224

 Content produced through: